-Our nation’s Capital city is nestled between the Potomac River and Anacostia River; a bustling city surrounded by the peaceful beauty of nature.
+Our nation’s Capital is nestled between the Potomac River and Anacostia River; a bustling city surrounded by the peaceful beauty of nature.
 Although the city is surrounded by the many quaint communities that commuters love, there’s something inspiring about living right in the heart of the action.
-Make one visit to this historic city and you’ll understand why Washington DC real estate is such a hot market.
+Make one visit to this historic city and you’ll understand why Washington, DC real estate is such a hot market.

 It’s truly easy to love where you live when you call Washington, DC home.